 At the moment because of Covid-19 you can „dance“ / practise tango only at home.
 In many cases you have to practise alone, either because you don’t have a partner or not enough space to really dance as a couple.
-Accordingly the number of „practice alone at home“ lessons on YouTube has increased in recent weeks.
-How do you find good lessons or in other words: What makes such a lesson „good“ or rather „bad“?
+Accordingly the number of „practice alone at home“ lessons on YouTube has increased in recent months.
+How do you find good lessons or in other words: What makes such a lesson good (or rather bad)?

 The title and / or the description of the video should give a clear idea of the topic.
 Moreover it is helpful if the level of difficulty is indicated.
 Especially for beginners it is frustrating when they start watching / practising only to find out that the steps / techniques are far too difficult for them.
 Of course it is often difficult to decide whether something is easy or difficult, because a movement may be relatively easy when you do it slowly, but becomes quite difficult when you do it in double tempo.
 However a combination of a turn / giro with some adornment (like lapiz) is definitely advanced and should be labeled as such.